Baryon Production at LHC Experiments: Average pt of Hyperons vs. Energy: Average Transverse Momenta of Heavy Hadron Production at LHC.

-The previously published analysis of transverse momentum spectra of baryons from LHC experiments (ALICE, ATLAS, CMS)\cite{bylinkin} provided only partial data on hadron spectra.
-In order to get a full understanding of average transverse dependence on hadron mass, we supplement here the data with the spectra of kaons, D-mesons and B-mesons from LHC \cite{lhcbmeson} at 7 TeV.
+The previously published analysis of transverse momentum spectra of baryons from LHC experiments (ALICE, ATLAS, CMS) \cite{bylinkin} provided only partial data on hadron spectra.
+In order to get a full understanding of average transverse dependence at heavy hadron masses, we supplement here the data with the spectra of D-mesons and B-mesons from LHC \cite{lhcbmeson} at 7 TeV.
 The heavy quark meson spectra were fitted with the same formula (1) as the baryon spectra (see the figure~\ref{HQspectra}).

-As the result of the fit, the average $p_t$ of B-mesons is equal to 4,46 GeV at the energy $\sqrt(s)$=7 TeV.
-The dependence of average transverse momenta on the mass of hadron in the figure~\ref{averageVSmass} shows that $<p_t>$'s grow with masses.
-If we imagine symmetric point between meson and baryon masses of a given quark flavor, the mass distance between points of one hadron generation and the next one can be estimated with the mass factor $\delta{lnM_{H}}$ = 1.
-It means that we have the geometric progression for the masses of hypotetical hadrons.

-The extension of this sequence provides the hadron states with the following masses: 13.7, 37.3, 101.5, 276, 750 GeV and so forth.
-The plot is expanded with average $p_t$ dependence $<p_t> \propto M_{H}^{0.1}$ above the bottom hadron masses.
-These hypothetical hadrons may represent heavy multi quark states that are of neutral baryon and lepton charge.
-This hypothesis attempts to predict new particles and helps achieve the "supersymmetric" unification of baryon and meson features at heavy masses revisited recently in \cite{brodsky}.
-It should be noted, however, that the mass of top quark does not match the suggested collection of new hadron states.
-But top quark mass is to be released from the lower mass multiquark state with applying the energy.
+After this fit, the average $p_t$ of B-mesons have been estimated as 4,46 GeV at the energy $\sqrt(s)$=7 TeV that is almost equal to the mass of heavy B-hadrons.
+The mass dependence of average transverse momenta of hadrons are discussed in my recent papers \cite{hadronmass,recent}.